Parallels in Architecture and Historic Preservation

 Reflections on Digital Documentation

-Editor’s Note: This is the second of three reflections by Digital Documentation Fellows of the National Trust for Historic Preservation.
+Editor’s Note: This is the second of two reflections by Digital Documentation Fellows of the National Trust for Historic Preservation.
 All three of the fellows are architecture students at three partner Historically Black Colleges and Universities; the fellows spent six weeks working with Existing Conditions, the National Park Service—including their Heritage Documentation Programs—and the National Trust to understand preservation and utilize point-cloud data to document a historic home in New York City.
 This program is a partnership between HOPE Crew and the African American Cultural Heritage Action Fund.

 I was first exposed to the field of historic preservation through the elective Historic Preservation 1 class at Tuskegee University, which I took as an architecture student.
 At that time, I realized that historic preservation is not often discussed in architecture school, and the few times the field is brought up, it is talked about as if it is something entirely different from architecture—which is far from reality.
 This was clear in this course where I heard from many historic preservation professionals about their day-to-day tasks, and noticed a disconnect between the architecture work and preservation, while also realizing the same disconnect existed for the field of architecture as well.